-Many people lack adequate amounts of foods that are rich in the nutrients needed for health and a productive life.
-Chronic undernutrition affects some 215 million people in sub-Saharan Africa, or 43 percent of the population.
+Many people lack adequate amounts of foods that are rich in the nutrients needed for a healthy and productive life.
+Chronic undernutrition affects some 215 million people in sub-Saharan Africa or 43 per cent of the population.

 The most popular commercially farmed vegetables are spring onions, lettuce, spinach greens, carrots, onions, tomatoes, hot and sweet pepper, green beans, okra and cucumber.
 Hundreds of local vegetables are also farmed because of their popular use in several African local dishes.